 But Stamper says he doesn't think federal agents have enough resources to swoop into Washington and Colorado to crack down on marijuana offenses.
 That could argue for a third approach, Stamper says.

-JOHNSON: Eighteen Democrats in the U.S. House of Representatives wrote the attorney general last week urging just that path.
-They said the tide of public opinion is changing at the ballot box and in state houses across the country.
-A Justice Department spokeswoman says they're reviewing the initiatives and that for now nothing has changed.
+Eighteen Democrats in the U.S. House of Representatives wrote the attorney general last week urging just that path.
+They said that "the tide of public opinion is changing, both at the ballot box and in state legislatures across the country."